ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v2.0.0 on Debian-Ubuntu Linux with Composer.md

            // to be able to see their names on the Consent page 80 => ['class' => 'core:AttributeMap','oid2name'],

-           // Consent module is enabled(with no permanent storage, using cookies)
+           // Consent module is enabled without persistence.
            // In order to generate the privacy preserving hashes in the consent module,
            // is needed to pick one attribute that is always available and that is unique to all users.
            // An example of such an attribute is uid or eduPersonPrincipalName.
-           // FOR IDEM GARR AAI THIS MODULE ON SSP v2.0.0 CAN'T BE USED DUE ITS ATTRIBUTE FILTER FILE
-           // THAT FILTER OUT ALL NOT REQUIRED ATTRIBUTES.
-           // THIS USE CASE IS UNDER STUDYING
+           //
+           // This setup uses no persistent storage at all.
+           // This means that the user will always be asked to give consent each time he logs in.
-           /*90 => [
+           90 => [
                   'class' => 'consent:Consent',
-                  'identifyingAttribute' => '## WAIT FOR A SOLUTION ##',
+                  'identifyingAttribute' => 'nameid',
-                  'store' => 'consent:Cookie',
                   'focus' => 'yes',
-                 ],*/
+                  'includeValues' => true,
+                  'attributes.exclude' => ['nameid'],
+           ],

            // If language is set in Consent module it will be added as 'preferredLanguage' attribute 99 => 'core:LanguageAdaptor',